LC-John/Flex-Bison-Calculator/README.md

 Make the project using "make", and clean it using "make clean".
 There are 3 programs -- "echo", "calc" and "sym".

 **echo** is a program, using Flex to repeat the input expression.

-**calc** is a calculator, which implements "+", "-", "*", "/", "^"(power), trigonometric function and some other simple functions. **sym** is a symbolic calculator, which supports variable defination and assignment.
-It builds an IPE stack for each expression, and execute symbolic computation upon the stack.
+**calc** is a calculator, which implements "+", "-", "*", "/", "^"(power), trigonometric function and some other simple functions.

+**sym** is a symbolic calculator, which supports variable defination and assignment.
+It builds an IPE stack for each expression, and execute symbolic computation upon the IPE stack.
 It supports "+", "-", "*", "/", "^", and variable defination and assignment.

 This is a simple example.